 Physical and mental health is always important.
 But it is especially important in children, who are still in the process of developing.
 If a child suffers mental issues such as depression or poor memory it badly compromises their education and psychological development.
 This can be very difficult to alter when the child becomes an adult.
 The sooner the problems are removed the better the chance the individual child has of developing into a healthy individual.

-Poor dental health on children’s teeth can compromise the adult teeth.
-If a child looses a tooth there can be problems latter on then the adult teeth develop, with these new teeth not having the space to emerge properly.
+Poor dental health in children’s teeth can compromise adult teeth.
+If a child loses a tooth there can be problems later on then the adult teeth develop, with these new teeth not having the space to emerge properly.
 This might mean braces or surgery to straighten teeth and perhaps the jaw.